Organizing your dashboard

 By default all the Interval actions you create will live at the top-level in your dashboard.
 We provide ways to filter and search for the tool you're looking for, but you'll probably want to create pages to better organize your actions however you see fit.

-To create a page, define and pass in a Page
+To create a page, create a subdirectory in your routes

 name: "Refunds",